Bristol, 27–28 May 2017

 The first few months of 2017 whizzed by as quickly as the ripples of water that rush out after you divebomb into a lake to celebrate the start of festival season.
 Love Saves the Day arrived at Eastville Park in Bristol this May Bank Holiday for a vibrant weekend of infinitely eccentric fun.
 2017 marked the 6th year of the festival; the change of location from the previous Castle Park now allows for bigger lineups, a larger capacity and more quirky activities.

 A medley of artists graced the fields this year.
 The Saturday was predominantly techno and electro while Sunday was bona fide drum ‘n’ bass.
 The organisers of LSTD are the same disco-ball masterminds who created the WOW!
 Stage at Glastonbury Festival – hence, there was no lack of awesomeness.
 Wandering about the festival, you’ll find entertainment in every little nook and cranny.
-The agenda included a roller disco, a ball pool and a bejewelled karaoke trailer.
+The agenda included a roller disco, a ball pool and a bejewelled karaoke trailer with the best professional karaoke machines out there.

 Follow the scent of prismatic flowers and exotic belly dancers and you’ll happen across the Lost Gardens; brand spanking new, it was the low-key, get-down-and-get-tribal area of the festival.
 Located to the side of the main stage, Amour AMI, NYTA and X-Sherry’s all tended to the woodland stage and nurtured the Eden into full bloom.